blablacar/dgr/README.md

 ## Nice other features

-- builder runlevel with dependencies allow you build a project and release an aci without anything else than dgr and rkt on the host.
+- builder runlevel with dependencies allow you build a project of any kind (java, php, go, node, ...) and release an aci without anything else than dgr and rkt on the host
 - dgr will tell you if you are not using the latest version of a dependency and will tell you which version is the latest
 - integrated test system that can be extended to support any kind of test system
 - working with [pods](https://github.com/appc/spec/blob/master/spec/pods.md) as a unit during build too